 I phoned her the morning before our dinner.
 The weather had been unusually chilly, so I asked if she’d like me to put the top up on my convertible.

-With a voice like velvet, she said, “Oh please, no. I haven’t been
+I heard a voice like velvet.
+She said, “Oh please, no. I haven’t been

 open-air motoring in a long time.
 I’ll wear a scarf.
 And please, call me Rose.”

 Tom Tor had phoned me from New York a few weeks earlier to let me know he was coming to Los Angeles for a visit.
 Unlike most of my visitors those days, he didn’t ask to stay with me, to take him sightseeing in Beverly Hills, to Disneyland, or to the Brown Derby.
 He didn’t ask me to take him to the Polo Lounge for drinks or even to the beach—he only had one request, and it was an unusual one: He asked that I host a small dinner for Miss Rose Perfect so he could spend some time with her.

 For as long as I’d known Tom, he’d been fascinated with the fates of the faded starlets of vaudeville and musical revues like The Ziegfeld Follies, George White’s Scandals, and Earl Carroll’s Vanities.
 Miss Perfect was one of those starlets.

 I said I’d make reservations for dinner at Butterfield’s on Sunset Boulevard.
 The restaurant was located in a former residence where Fred Astaire once lived.
 I’d get a table by the fireplace and we’d be all feel like we were in 1920s Hollywood.

 “Oh, that won’t work,” he said.
 “She had an accident back in the day and can’t sit for long.”
 That prompted a few rapid-fire questions: